The Warriors (film): Stage musical and concept album

 In August 2023, it was reported that Lin-Manuel Miranda had begun work on a stage musical gender-swapped adaptation of the Sol Yurick novel that provided the basis for the film.
 In August 2024 it was reported that the project was in fact to produce a concept album with Eisa Davis, adapted from the film.
 The album, Warriors, was released on 18 October 2024.
 Original film cast members James Remar and David Patrick Kelly contributed vocals to the album, with Remar voicing the cop who arrests Ajax, and Kelly voicing the officer who kills Fox.
 In December 2024, Lin-Manuel Miranda officially announced via an interview with The New York Times, that he, alongside Eisa Davis would be adapting the well-received concept album into a full stage show.
 "People really like it, but because we're such a visual culture, everyone said to me and Eisa 'OK, when can we see it?'" he noted, "So I think at the top of the year, Eisa and I will just start having conversations about how to adapt that to the stage."
+In June 2026, it was reported that the musical, now described as being based on both the novel and the movie, would begin performances at Broadway's Lunt-Fontanne Theatre in March 2027.